yop-x/MRWP_Project/README.md

 MOST URGENT:

-    1) Check present sources in more detail, to see what useful information it contains
+    1) Check present sources in more detail, to see what useful information they contain
     2) Based on that, decide what to cut down on & What do focus on.
 Plan of action for our model?
     3) Based on that, find even more sources